Britain's Brexit talks collapse as May's premiership crumbles

 The divorce deal, which May agreed last year with the EU, has been rejected three times by parliament.
 May will put the Withdrawal Agreement Bill, legislation required to enact the exit deal, to a vote in parliament in early June.

-A source in May’s office said the bill would not be the same thing parliament had rejected and will contain new features to reflect some lawmakers’ concerns.
+A source in May’s office said the bill would contain new features to reflect some lawmakers’ concerns.

 Looking uncomfortable as she delivered a televised message to voters ahead of the European Parliament elections, May suggested Labour’s internal divisions over a second referendum were to blame for the failure of the talks.